NitaiBanik/RepositoryPattern/README.md

 # RepositoryPattern
 Simple project to Practice Repository pattern

-Also implemented HTTP Verbs `GET, POST, PUT, PATCH, DELETE` here in the IRepository.
+Also implemented HTTP verbs `GET, POST, PUT, PATCH, DELETE` here in the Repository.